 What's that telling us?

-According to the topic you select, you see in which part of the workflow, the cards (for example by priority) take the most time.
+The heat map shows in which part of the workflow, the cards of high, critical, average priority take the most time.
 The graph accumulates the total cycle time that the cards spend in each of your workflow stages.